-Similarities and difference wit Intense Pulsed Light
+Similarities and difference with Intense Pulsed Light

 Cavifast addresses similar markets to Intense Pulsed Light.
-Pricing will be aligned with Estheflash.
 Prices are expected to reduce with time, in particular because production costs are much lower than for Intense Pulsed Light.

 The Premium and Freedom pricing models will both be available.
 Concerning Freedom, usage minutes will be sold in a "pay-as-you-go" model, for a total amount estimated to be equal to the transfer key Freedom and Premium.